UK central bank ready to set up yuan swap line

 "To remove any residual uncertainty about our attitude: the Bank is ready in principle to agree a swap line with the PBOC (People's Bank of China), assuming a mutually agreeable format can be identified."

-Britain, always anxious to bolster London's status as Europe's biggest financial center, launched an offshore yuan currency and bond market to great fanfare last year and a swap deal would cement its role as the leading center in the Group of Seven industrialized nations for offshore yuan trade.
+London launched an offshore yuan currency and bond market to great fanfare last year and a swap deal would cement its status as the leading European centre for offshore trade in the Chinese currency.

-But bankers have been arguing for some time that the bond side would struggle to develop unless British and Chinese authorities took steps to make trading easier.
+But bankers had said that the bond side would struggle to develop unless British and Chinese authorities took steps to make trading easier.

 The need for such measures has become even greater in recent months as potential investors have been discouraged from buying yuan bonds by China's slowing economic growth and a slump in one-year yuan non-deliverable forwards to price in a depreciation.